SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

 \section{Metadata}

-For metadata, we follow the SOLARNET recommendations of \citet{haugan15metadata}.
-The idea is that data (observational data as well as synthetic data) should have enough metadata that ``a Solar Virtual Observatory (SVO) be able to locate `the ideal set of observations' for an observer -- i.e., to find sets of successful observations matching a hypothetical ideal observation proposal (if such observations exist).''
-There should also be enough metadata that once found, data can be correctly interpretated by a researcher who was not involved in the observations.

-This means metadata need to be standardized between multiple telescopes and instruments so that searches can be ``instrument agnostic'' and complete enough that all important circumstances of the observations are included.
+For metadata, we follow the SOLARNET recommendations of \citetads{2020arXiv201112139H}.
+The idea is that data should have enough metadata for ``a Solar Virtual Observatory (SVO) [to] be able to [\dots] find sets of successful observations matching a hypothetical ideal observation proposal (if such observations exist).''
+The SOLARNET recommendations are an attempt to standardize metadata for multiple telescopes and instruments so that searches can be ``instrument agnostic''.
+The metadata should also facilitate correct interpretation of data by a researcher who was not involved in the observations or the pipeline processing.
+That is, they should be complete enough that all important circumstances of the observations are included.
+Moreover, the processing done by the pipeline should be documented in the metadata, in particular when a processing step might be run with different parameter settings.